Florin Tănase

-Florin Lucian Tănase (/ro/; born 30 December 1994) is a Romanian professional footballer who plays as a forward or an attacking midfielder for Liga I club FCSB and for the Romania national team.
+Florin Lucian Tănase (/ro/; born 30 December 1994) is a Romanian professional footballer who plays as an attacking midfielder or a forward for Cypriot First Division club Omonia and for the Romania national team.

 Tănase started out as a senior at third league club Voluntari in 2013, while on loan from Viitorul Constanța.
 He went on to appear in over 70 Liga I games for the latter, before transferring to FCSB for a €1.5 million fee in 2016.
 In the 2020–21 and 2021–22 seasons, Tănase finished as the league's top goalscorer.

 Internationally, Tănase made his full debut for Romania in a 1–0 friendly victory over Albania in May 2014, aged 19.

 Club career

 Viitorul Constanța

 On 23 February 2014, aged 19, Tănase scored his first Liga I goal for Viitorul Constanța in a 2–1 away win against Dinamo București.